Garweho/Nightscout-on-raspberry-pi/README.md

 Nach einem Neustart des Pi kann es sein, dass der nginx und nightscout service nicht automatisch gestartet werden, da ein Fehler auftritt.
 Dann die beiden mit systemctl restart noch mal neu starten (erst nginx, dann nightscout), dann sollte es klappen.
 Scheinbar ist ein benötigter Service nicht schnell genug geladen, so dass die Fehlermeldung kommt.
 Muss ich bei Gelegenheit noch mal nachschauen, woran das liegt.

+After that the Nightscout should be accessible in the browser.
+After restarting the Pi, the nginx and nightscout service may not start automatically because an error occurs.
+Then restart the two with systemctl restart (first nginx, then nightscout), then it should work.
+Apparently a required service is not loaded fast enough so that the error message appears.
+I do have to look again at this to see why.